How To Get Your First Client as a Creative Entrepreneur

 Morgan started her account by documenting places she was already going.
 Even though she didn’t have collaborations yet, she posted like she did just for the sake of sharing places to try out.
 This way local business owners visiting her page could get an idea of what a collaboration with her could look like!

-And if you wanna show examples of your work and build trust through a website, my One-Day Website service (with 2 discounted spots left) might be perfect for you.
+And if you wanna show examples of your work and build trust through a website, my One-Day Website service might be perfect for you.

 Giuliana Opalenik